yandex/mapsapi-modules/README.md

 ####Requirements####
   1. Asynchronous require for modules
-  2. Asynchronous provide for modules модулей
+  2. Asynchronous provide for modules
   3. Extending and redefining a module
   4. Assuming #3, the dependencies have to be resolved within the same generation of declarations; The generation includes the declarations within